 The key is to keep your 404 page on brand.
 Maintain the same look, feel, and voice as the rest of your website to reassure people that they’re in the right place.

 The Financial Times has designed a fabulous 404 page that will appear to finance nerds everywhere, which asks leading economists why the page couldn’t be found.
 All you need is a highbrow sense of humor and a solid understanding of economics theory…

 5. Make them smile

 People can become angry or frustrated if they can’t find what they’re looking for.
 The best way to defuse that anger and keep a potential customer is by making them smile.

 Offer an amusing graphic, animation, or video that will amuse people and leave a lasting impression on them.

 Audiko is a UK company offering free ringtones.
-They created a vibrant 404 page that’s filled with London imagery, including Sherlock Holmes looking for clues.
-It includes a link to the homepage and a search bar.
+They created a vibrant 404 page that was filled with London imagery, including Sherlock Holmes looking for clues.
+It included a link to the homepage and a search bar.

 6. Be interactive

 Introducing an interactive element to your 404 page will increase the time spent on the page while decreasing your bounce rate.
-The more fun and entertaining you make it, the longer they will stay.
+The more fun and entertaining you make it, the longer your users will hang around.

-Android, meanwhile, appeals to the gaming crowd by offering an interactive game to everybody that lands on its 404 page.
+Android used to appeal to their gaming crowd by offering an interactive game to everybody that landed on its 404 page.